 Looking to build your cookie recipe repertoire?
 Here are some other faves to help you on your journey.

 - 1 cup (227 g) unsalted butter, melted

 - 1 ¼ cup (250 g) granulated sugar

 - 1 egg

-- Preheat oven to 375 degrees.
-Line baking sheets with silicone baking mats or parchment paper.
+- Line baking sheets with silicone baking mats or parchment paper.
 Set aside.